vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

     - `<tx:annotation-driven />` Enables Transactions (15+ beans)
 - XML Schema files can have version specified (spring-beans-4.2.xsd) or not (spring-beans.xsd)
     - If version not specified, most recent is used
-    - Usually no version number is preferred as it means easier upgrade to newer framework version
+    - Usually, no version number is preferred as it means easier upgrade to newer framework version

 #### Accessing properties in xml
 - Equivalent of @Value in xml